cronvel/string-kit/README.md

 		* 'color': colorful output suitable for terminal
 		* 'html': html output
 	* depth: depth limit, default: 3
+	* maxLength: length limit for strings, default: 200
+	* outputMaxLength:  length limit for the inspect output string, default: 5000
 	* noFunc: do not display functions
 	* noDescriptor: do not display descriptor information
 	* noArrayProperty: do not display array properties